Netcracker/KubeMarine/documentation/Installation.md

 Pod Security Standards (PSS) are the replacement for Pod Security Policies (PSP).
 Originally PSS assumes only three levels (or profiles) of policies.
 The profiles are the following:
-`privileged`	- Unrestricted policy, providing the widest possible level of permissions.
+* `Privileged`	- Unrestricted policy, providing the widest possible level of permissions.
 This policy allows for known privilege escalations.
-`Baseline`	- Minimally restrictive policy which prevents known privilege escalations.
+* `Baseline`	- Minimally restrictive policy which prevents known privilege escalations.
 Allows the default (minimally specified)
 Pod configuration.
-`restricted`	- Heavily restricted policy, following current Pod hardening best practices.
+* `Restricted`	- Heavily restricted policy, following current Pod hardening best practices.
 There are plenty of rules that included in `baseline` and `restricted` profiles.
 For more information, refer to [Pod Security Standards](#https://kubernetes.io/docs/concepts/security/pod-security-admission/).

 **Note**: